 Considering giving a talk at JSConf.Asia or any other technical conference, but not sure what to talk about?
 Or simply can't get started on writing the talk proposal itself?
 Come join us at the very first RFP & speaker workshop in Singapore, where you will meet conference speakers and speakers to-be.Registration and more info

-Back due to popular demand: Test how good your HTML and CSS skills really are: Recreate a website from scratch in a club in front within 15min and win amazing prizes!
-Drinks are on the house for all our JSConf.Asia attendees!No registration required
+Back due to popular demand: Test how good your HTML and CSS skills really are: Recreate a website from scratch within 15min and win amazing prizes!
+Drinks free for all our JSConf.Asia attendees!No registration required

 It's a long tradition: Post conference Kopi!
 KopiJS is a casual and relaxing coffee/brunch hangout among all developers, designers, makers and like-minded people.
 No JS required.No registration required